chfoo/cobbles/README.md

 On Windows, the search path includes the exe folder, so you can place the dll files in the same folder.

 On MacOS, the search path may include the same directory as your application.
 But you can temporarily include library paths using the `DYLD_LIBRARY_PATH` environment variable.
 For example: `DYLD_LIBRARY_PATH=my/path/to/dylib/directory/ ./my_application`.
+As well, use `otool` on your application or cobbles.hdll to check the paths of the library dependencies.
+Use `install_name_tool` to change these paths.

 On Linux, you can temporarily include library paths using the `LD_LIBRARY_PATH` environment variable.
 For example: `LD_LIBRARY_PATH=my/path/to/so/directory/ ./my_application`.